MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/innovate.md

 ---
-title: "Innovate with 'data management and analytics' in Azure"
+title: "Innovate with 'Enterprise Scale Analytics and AI' in Azure"
 description: Describe the scenario's impact on empowering innovation
 author: BrianBlanchard
 ms.author: brblanch